 As I mentioned in my review of Widow’s Might (see my review here), after reading it, I liked the characters so much that I decided to go back to the beginning of the Liv Bergen series and read the books in order.
 The first book is In the Belly of Jonah (see my review here), and immediately after completing it, I started this one, Lot’s Return to Sodom.
 I am very happy now that I understand all the references in Widow’s Might.
 What is really intriguing to me also is that Widow’s Might picks up exactly where Lot’s Return to Sodom left off – like maybe five minutes later! – but yet you wouldn’t know it without reading both books!
 (This is a pleasant change from the too typical cliffhanger endings of trilogies.)

 Once again Liv is tangentially involved in a murder.
-In this case, Michelle, the finance of her brother Jens has been killed.
+In this case, Michelle, the fiancée of Liv’s brother Jens, has been killed.
 Agent Streeter Pierce comes to the Black Hills to investigate, because the FBI agent in the area claims this murder looks like a serial killer case that Streeter has been following.
 Liv never met Streeter, even though he was a main character in the previous book, and doesn’t realize who he is.
 She has seen him however, and thinks of him as “Agent Adonis.”

 Liv is determined to solve the crime of who killed Michelle because her brother Jens is also a suspect.
 As if that weren’t enough to get Liv into trouble, she inadvertently witnesses another death that happens in the presence of an outlaw motorcycle gang, and takes pictures of the scene with her phone.
 At the last minute, “Mully,” the formidable head of the gang, spots her, and now Liv has a reason to fear for her own life.
 Liv and Streeter both circle around each other as they chase the killer or killers, and both end up as targets themselves as they close in on the truth.